chapel-lang/chapel/doc/chplvis/chplvis.rst

 Final Comments
 --------------

-*chplvis* was created in 2015 and first released with Chapel-1.12.0.
-The Chapel team hopes this tool will be of use to Chapel programmers and would like feedback on this tool.

 The following items are not covered above:

   - By clicking on the locale box or a communication link, a window